There are many powerful catalysts in the market: Nomad Foods Limited (NOMD) can be one of them - The Dwinnex

-The closing price of Nomad Foods Limited (NYSE: NOMD) was $17.49 for the day, up 2.10% from the previous closing price of $17.13.
-In other words, the price has increased by $+0.36 from its previous closing price.
-On the day, 1135325 shares were traded.
-NOMD stock price reached its highest trading level at $17.61 during the session, while it also had its lowest trading level at $17.11.
+Nomad Foods Limited (NYSE: NOMD) closed the day trading at $17.59 up 2.57% from the previous closing price of $17.15.
+In other words, the price has increased by $+0.44 from its previous closing price.
+On the day, 541366 shares were traded.
+NOMD stock price reached its highest trading level at $17.64 during the session, while it also had its lowest trading level at $17.20.

 3 Tiny Stocks Primed to Explode